lilactown/flex-old/README.md

 > Weird flex, but ok

-flex is a library for creating dynamic, incremental computations in Clojure(Script).
+flex is a library for creating dynamic, incremental dataflow programs in Clojure(Script).

 Work in progress.
 DO NOT EAT!